University Children's Hospital, Zurich

 -

-Symptom relief Recruiting nowThis study looks at children with large birthmarks (congenital melanocytic nevi) who choose to have them surgically removed.
-The goal is to see if removal improves their quality of life and reduces feelings of being stigmatized.
-About 100 children aged 9 months to 16 years will b…
+Symptom relief Recruiting nowThis study looks at children with congenital melanocytic nevi (large birthmarks) who choose to have them surgically removed.
+Researchers want to see if removal improves quality of life and reduces feelings of being stigmatized.
+About 100 children aged 9 months to 16 years will be…

 Sponsor: University Children's Hospital, Zurich • Aim: Symptom relief